 - Small cloth

-- Jewellery pieces to be cleaned
+- Jewellery pieces

-Cleaning Your Rings
+How to Clean Your Rings

 And that’s it!
 Toss the water, put the mug in the dishwasher, and rinse out your toothbrush for next time!